Firefox version history: Firefox 115 through 127

-Firefox 115 and Firefox 115 ESR were released on July 4, 2023.
-Major changes included the ability to bring over payment methods saved in Chrome-based browsers to the browser; the enabling of hardware video decoding for Intel GPUs on Linux; the close buttons on the Tab Manager dropdown; a refreshed and streamlined user interface for importing data in from other browsers; the ability for users without platform support for H264 video decoding to fallback to Cisco's OpenH264 plugin for playback; the ability for middle clicks on the new tab button to open the xclipboard contents in the new tab on Linux (desktop); and the address button's new search bar that allows users to easily switch between search engines and search their bookmarks and browsing history (Android).
-This version is also notable for the unusually longer lifespan of its ESR branch, as it have been subject of an exceptional support extension to allow older versions of Windows and macOS to continue receiving security updates where the upgrade to newer versions was not possible.
+Firefox 115 and Firefox 115 ESR were released on July 4, 2023, adding the ability to bring over payment methods saved in Chrome-based browsers and enabling hardware video decoding for Intel GPUs on Linux.
+This version is also notable for the unusually longer lifespan of its ESR branch, as it was subject to an exceptional support extension to allow older versions of Windows and macOS to continue receiving security updates where upgrading was not possible.